jbennie/sugar/doc/sass/fonts.md

 ## Default fonts available

-By default, Sugar comes with tree fonts set out of the box.
+By default, Sugar comes with three fonts set out of the box.
 It's a good idea to use these names first before register new ones.
 That will help you work in team.
 You can obviously override these fonts properties if you want.

-Here's the tree names available by default:
+Here's the three names available by default:

 1. **default** : Default font used across the website
 2. **quote** : Serif base font used for quotes, etc...